-The Most Interesting Man In The World Is Back And He’s Drinking…Tequila?
+The Most Interesting Man In The World Is Back And He’s Drinking . . .
+Tequila?

-Actor Jonathan Goldsmith returns to advertising a certain lifestyle, but his brand loyalties have changed.

 Back in March 2016, The Most Interesting Man in the World was given a majestic send-off by Dos Equis, shot into the heavens to live among the advertising immortals.
 In retiring the famed spokesperson, the beer brand took a calculated risk in capping the award-winning campaign off at nine years running.
-But as just the agency that created the legendary ad character bid farewell to its longtime client, now the man who once ran a marathon because it was on his way, whose blood smells like cologne, and who’s won a lifetime achievement award twice, is back.
-And he’s drinking… tequila?
+But just as the agency that created the legendary ad character bid farewell to its longtime client–the man who once ran a marathon because it was on his way, whose blood smells like cologne, and who’s won a lifetime achievement award twice–he’s back.
+And he’s drinking…tequila?

 Well, no one can accuse him of lying.
 And it’s not even his first time cashing in on his Dos Equis fame, having shilled for Luma Wi-Fi systems by the end of 2016, with a new ad for them launching later this week.
 He’s gone from The Most Interesting Man In The World, to The Most Available Pitchman To The Highest Bidder, in about nine months.
 All that, and he’s got a new memoir out called, Stay Interesting: I Don’t Always Tell Stories About My Life, But When I Do They’re True and Amazing, in which he tells tales that include his unlikely friendship with Barack Obama.

 Spokespeople switching brand teams can be a jolt to the system.
-It doesn’t actually happen that often thanks to rigid contracts, noncompete clauses, and the public’s ability to determine when a pitchman’s time is up.
+It doesn’t actually happen that often thanks to rigid contracts, non-compete clauses, and the public’s ability to determine when a pitchman’s time is up.
 If used sparingly, however, it can be a fun moment, like the original Sprint spot starring former longtime Verizon “Can you hear me now?” guy Paul Marcarelli.
 Though the laughs got predictably thinner as his campaign wore on.

 Astral Tequila will get an understandable brand bump from this–witness this very article–but should be careful just how often they enlist Goldsmith from now on.
 Too much of a good thing just isn’t very interesting.

-Note: UPDATE: Man, Goldsmith is busy this week.
-Just as this original story posted, Luma launched another new campaign starring the pitchman formerly known as Most Interesting.